jordan-johnson91/Course-Resources/Week2/assignments/01-git-with-it/README.md

 ### Stretch Tasks

 - [ ] Incorporate an image into your student info section
-- [ ] Make some changes to the `main.css` file and submit a pull request for that
 - [ ] Take a look at additional pull requests and offer feedback

 ## Details